anthonyrisinger/cga/README.md

 This principle provides theoretical unity, but practical implementation requires care.
 The dual operation involves:
 - Multiplication by the pseudoscalar inverse (a 32-component multivector in 5D)
-- Significant computation: approximately 150-200 floating-point operations for general objects
+- Significant computation: a computationally expensive operation for general objects
 - Potential numerical sensitivity when the pseudoscalar has small magnitude

 **Implementation Reality**: While duality provides theoretical elegance, production systems often cache both representations for frequently-used objects rather than repeatedly computing duals.
 This trades memory for computation—a classic engineering decision.